Muth80/React-Project/README.md

-My Portfolio Playground: Exploring React and Framer Motion
+My Portfolio: Exploring React and Framer Motion

 Project Overview:

-This personal project, My Portfolio Playground, is a culmination of my exploration into React.js and Framer Motion.
+This personal project, My Portfolio, is a culmination of my exploration into React.js and Framer Motion.
 It serves as an experimental space for me to learn, create, and showcase a dynamic and visually captivating portfolio website.

 Project Goals: